[Moderate revision–posted 1/14/26 (replaces 2/22/22 edition)]

 (b) Then attempt to negotiate with that provider a contract for a fair and reasonable price.

-(2) In procuring architectural, landscape architecture, engineering, land surveying, or interior design services estimated to be more than $100,000, the TTU/TTUS entity shall:
+(2) In procuring architectural, landscape architecture, engineering, land surveying, or interior design services estimated to be more than $100,000, the TTU/TTUS entity shall follow either of the two following processes, both coordinated through the Office of Procurement Services:

-(a) Issue a Request for Qualifications through either the Operations Division Engineering Services Office or the Office of Facilities Planning & Construction;
+i.
+Issue a Request for Qualifications through either the Procurement Services Office or the Office of Facilities Planning & Construction;

-(d) Utilize vendors pre-approved on the TTUS Professional Services Pre-Qualification List.
+(b) Utilize vendors pre-approved on the TTUS or the TTU Procurement Services Professional Services Pre-Qualification List.

-(3) Master contracts exist for pre-qualified architectural and engineering firms that satisfy the requirements of Texas Government Code, § 2254.
-To utilize these contracts, contact the Operations Division Engineering Services Office or the Office of Facilities Planning & Construction.
+(3) Master contracts exist for pre-qualified architectural and engineering firms that satisfy the requirements of Texas Government Code § 2254.
+To utilize these contracts, contact Operations Division or the Office of Facilities Planning & Construction.

 (4) If a satisfactory contract cannot be negotiated with the most highly qualified provider of architectural, landscape architecture, professional engineering, land surveying, or interior design services, the entity shall: